raahweng/Random-Geometric-Graphs/README.md

  gap by introducing a principled extension of the Kirchhoff index, a graph invariant based on effective resistance, to disconnected graphs.
-We demonstrate that this observable diverges at the percolation transition, and extract critical parameters from its finite-size scaling, matching knownvalues.
+We demonstrate that this observable diverges at the percolation transition, and extract critical parameters from its finite-size scaling, matching known values.
 We then use tools from Random Matrix Theory to derive an analytical expression of its ensemble average, formulate a motif expansion for the spectral density of sparse RGGs, and investigate crossover behaviour in the soft kernel case.*